Spree Static Content

 Finally, toggle the visibility using the 'Visible' checkbox.
 If it is unchecked, the page will not be available.

-- Add this extension to your Gemfile with this line:
+- Add these extensions(unfortunately we need them all because of broken dependency on globalize) to your Gemfile with this line:

 #### Spree >= 3.1